 Late dinners are provided for Residents who have work, sport, tertiary, or college commitments.
-If you require a late dinner, you must make a request using your College

-Portal before 4.00pm on the day.
+If you require a late dinner, you must make a request using your College Portal before 4.00pm on the day.
 You may not collect a late dinner during normal service times as Staff are fully occupied.
 Late dinners may be collected from the Dining Hall at 7.45pm, 8.15pm, 8.45pm and 9.15pm.
-After 10.00pm, please contact the Night Staff phone (021 516 985).
+After 10.00pm, please contact Night Staff (022 674 3653).
 You may heat your meal in one of the microwaves in the Hall.
 Please cover your food with a napkin to avoid soiling the interior of the microwave as your meal is heated.